 - SAFETY: We don't just use...

-Four sizes are available starting from the minimum capacity of 32 ounces to maximum of 1.5 gallons.
+Four sizes are available starting from the minimum capacity of 32 ounces to a maximum of 1.5 gallons.
 Another feature we enjoyed is its stability.
-If you’re worried about your dog tipping over their bowl, the K&H one feels heavier and sturdier than the other best heated water bowls for dogs on this list.
+If you’re worried about your dog tipping over their bowl, the K&H one feels heavier and sturdier than the other best-heated water bowls for dogs on this list.
 It sat solidly on the ground and was not easy to tip over.
 Finally, for what you get, the price is one of the most cost-effective on our list of bowls.